|

 mill breeder dogs have never been treated as pets.
 They are considered

-livestock -- the puppies, a cash crop -- and rescued mill dogs are suffering,
+livestock -- the puppies, a cash crop -- and rescued mill dogs (and other

-mill survivors have special problems and needs, depending on their individual
+especially puppy mill survivors, have special problems and needs, depending on

 learn to co-exist with humans but will never be "pets."